- Code MNGL6003

 Learning OutcomesOn satisfying the requirements of this course, students will have the knowledge and skills at an Advanced Beginner level of Mongolian to:

-1. Use correctly all additional all additional 550 vocabulary items introduced in the course textbook.
+1. Use correctly all additional 550 vocabulary items introduced in the course textbook.

 2. Recognize and use grammatical features necessary for reading and understanding simple Mongolian folk stories and for composing short texts in a range of simple genres, such as letters.
 These grammatical features include: suffixes, including particles; personal pronouns; and the past tense.